madeofpendletonwool/PinePods/completed_todos.md

 - [] Double check the whole workflow
   - [x] Add host in podpeople
   - [x] Add host in podndex person tag
-  - [] Issue when playing episodes from subscribed people tab.
+  - [x] Issue when playing episodes from subscribed people tab.
 Ones not added error when not finding autoskip times
-  - [] Issue when playing episodes from subscribed people tab. stream fails when playing episodes subbed to: 	http://localhost:8041/api/data/stream/2487?api_key=ZDvknSFLZ7UGrE28hupzUBOVmPq5XPTA79MWjEJ80LJyhFFIbqGxLitrNKXFzoqz&user_id=2 - Episode not found or not downloaded
+  - [x] Issue when playing episodes from subscribed people tab. stream fails when playing episodes subbed to: 	http://localhost:8041/api/data/stream/2487?api_key=ZDvknSFLZ7UGrE28hupzUBOVmPq5XPTA79MWjEJ80LJyhFFIbqGxLitrNKXFzoqz&user_id=2 - Episode not found or not downloaded
-  - [] Fix description modals on sub people episodes
+  - [] Handle situation on people subs page when playing episode from podcast not in Episodes table
   - [] Check entire workflow and 0.7.0 with mysql/mariadb

 Pre-0.7.0:

 - [] Write a blog on PodPeopleDB
 - [] A podcast that doesn't open: tested
-- [] People page replace material
+- [] Replace material icons on episode layout page
+- [] Podcasts page layout defaults to list but the icon also starts as list, it should start as grid

 Version 0.7.0